Welcome to the Anne Bennett official website where you can find information about Anne and all of her books.

 So that’s the next book and I hope you enjoy it.

-Another Man's Child (Released this November)
+Another Man's Child OUT NOW

 Another best-selling family drama from the author of If You Were the Only Girl and A Strong Hand to Hold.